 Faculty of Fine Arts Guidelines for Raising Concerns

 Concordia values respect, fairness, inclusiveness, and diversity.
 If you work or study in the Faculty of Fine Arts and have concerns that touch on these issues, you can bring them forward.
 Because situations vary and individuals have different needs and comfort levels, a variety of options exist.
-The following possibilities for acting may be pursued separately or together; student advocacy services are available through the University and the CSU.
+The following possibilities for acting may be pursued separately or together.

 1. DISCUSS YOUR CONCERNS WITH YOUR INSTRUCTOR OR SUPERVISOR